Crimson Quill’s Appraisal #222

 Regarded by many as low-rent trash upon its release, it has gone on to amass a rabid following over the past thirty years and there are few films more deserving of adulation.
 Harking from Roger Corman’s unstoppable hit machine, it also marked the beginning of the meteoric rise of a certain James Cameron who served as Production Designer and Second Unit Director for the movie.
 Cameron’s resourcefulness endeared him to Corman no end, in particular his solution to a maggot-infested arm which he designed a metal plate for which conducted an electrical current kinetic enough to cause the maggots to writhe.
 It is worth noting that the walls of the spaceship consisted of McDonald’s cartons.
 Galaxy of Terror was inestimable in getting him the gig on Aliens and the rest is history of course.

-I have always been partial to Corman’s work, particularly late 70’s and early 80’s as it was my era.
+I have always been partial to Corman’s work, particularly late seventies and early eighties as it was my era.
 His films were unashamed cheap rip-offs of more luxurious movies and he showed that you could do this on a far smaller budget.
 Take Piranha for example, outside of Steven Spielberg’s mighty Jaws there is no movie which makes me less likely to want to take a midnight swim.
 By the same token, Galaxy of Terror makes space exploration similarly less than appealing.
 I’m a fan of another from the lucrative Corman production line Allan Holzman’s Forbidden World, William Malone’s Titan Find, Luigi Cozzi’s Contamination and Norman J. Warren’s Inseminoid to name but a few and they all get my motor running despite any flaws or, indeed, because they embrace their foibles.
 Clark’s film is at the very apex of said pyramid, gleaming like a lambent red orb.

 The cast alone makes my heart smile.
 Ray Walston, Zalman King, Edward Albert, Bernard Behrens, Jack Blessing, Grace Zabriskie; these character actors may not be recognizable by name but you’ll know exactly who they are when they’re onscreen.
 Throw in Erin Moran (Joanie Cunningham from Happy Days), a fresh-faced Robert Englund and near mute Sid Haig (who utters one line of dialogue at entirely his request) and then endow them with glorious mantles such as Quuhod, Cabren and Alluma and you’re on easy street.
 The dialogue is vintage Stilton but none of them camp it up even when they exhibit questionable logic, particularly the burn first, ask questions never Baelon (King).